 The wine consists of 70 to 90% pure water.
-The second largest proportion is ethanol (the type of alcohol with the largest proportion), which in turn contains a large proportion of water, with an alcohol content of 7 to 15% vol. depending on the type of wine; for special wines up to 20% vol. and more.
+The second largest proportion is ethanol (the type of alcohol with the largest proportion), which in turn contains mostly water, with an alcohol content of 7 to 15% by volume, depending on the type of wine; for special wines up to 20% by volume and more.
 The other substances in the wine form the total extract.
-The water in the soil results from the amount of precipitation and any artificial irrigation.
+The water in the soil results from the amount of precipitation and any artificial irrigation that may have taken place.
 Water in the right quantity is an important prerequisite for the growth of the vine and plays an essential role in photosynthesis.
-It is not only the soil water that is important, but also the air humidity.
-The plant tissue consists of at least 80% water.
+Not only soil water, but also air humidity is important.
+Plant tissue consists of at least 80% water.

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn